Dunj3nMast3r/ChatApp/README.md

-# ChatBot
+# ChatAPP
-Chat Bot with Springboot and Angular
+Chat App with Springboot and Angular
 Instructions to Run the application :
 1. Clone the repo / download as zip.
 2. from springboot CLI : boot run / from STS run as springboot app.